Botanical Name: Emblica officinalis

 Indian gooseberry is a small or middle-sized deciduous tree.
 It has small, very closely set, 10 to 13 mm long, leaves.
 The branches of the tree appear feathery.
 The tree has pale green flowers usually in small dense dusters below the leaves.

-The fruits are fleshy, round with its contour indistinctly marked into 6 lobes, about 1.5 to 2.5 cms in diameter and, pale green or yellowish in color.
+The fruits are fleshy, round with its contour indistinctly marked into 6 lobes, about 1.5 to 2.5 cms in diameter and, pale green or yellowish in colour.
 The fruit has a seed inside with three angles and three sides.

 The herb has been used as a valuable ingredient of various medicines in India and the Middle East from time immemorial.